 - Diplomas

-These show that you are committed to continuous learning.
+These show that you are committed to continuous learning and professional development — qualities highly valued in the UAE job market.

 If relevant, consider adding: